gemerden/statemachine/statemachine/docs/tutorial.md

 ```
 Note that only listed states and wildcards can be used for the "from" state (`old_state`) of the transition, since having multiple "to" states would require a condition to determine the state to go to.

----

-_At this point you have all the tools to create a functional state machine, including:_
-* _defining states and state transitions,_
-* _defining triggers that cause state transitions,_
-* _defining callbacks on states and state transitions,_
-* _passing parameters to the callback functions,_
-* _setting a condition on a transition,_
-* _using wildcard and listed states to define multiple transitions at once._

-_With these elements a fully functional state machine can be implemented.
-As a state machine grows in complexity or needs to meet additional requirements, the features in the advanced tutorial will become more useful._

----
 ### Advanced: Switched Transitions

 In some cases you might want to transition to different states depending on some condition.
 This requires a transition with multiple end-states `new_states` and a condition for each end-state.